Bill Dwyer (mobster): Thoroughbred racetrack ownership

-In 1929, Dwyer acquired the Coney Island Race Track in Cincinnati, Ohio.
-He allowed operations through bootlegging partner, Arthur "Dutch Schultz" Flegenheimer in 1934 and 1935.
+In 1925, Dwyer built the Coney Island Race Track in Cincinnati, Ohio.
 Dwyer cut a deal with Ed Strong of Cleveland for Peter Horback to purchase the race track which was in receivership on July 20, 1936 for a $5,000.00 down payment.
 On September 1, 1936, the deal was finalized and paid in full, in the amount of $95,000.00.
 The same day the track was sold by Peter Horback to River Downs Inc. of Cleveland, Ohio.

-In 1931, Bill Dwyer became a founding partner in the Tropical Park Race Track in Coral Gables, Florida.
+In 1931, Bill Dwyer built the Tropical Park Race Track in Coral Gables, Florida.

 Personal life

 By the end of Prohibition in 1932, Dwyer had retired from bootlegging and lived with his wife, Agnes, and five children in Belle Harbor, Queens.
-He died there on December 10, 1946, aged 63, of a heart attack.
+He died there on December 10, 1946, aged 65, of a heart attack.
 He was buried in St. Johns Cemetery in Queens.

 During his time in Miami, journalist Barbara Walters lived at his home for a brief period.
 Walters wrote in her autobiography that Dwyer shared a bedroom with his chauffeur and stated that "it seems somewhat logical" that Dwyer was gay.

+However, Dwyer's granddaughter Anne O'Dowd writes "His bodyguard Shenker slept in the same room as Big Bill for protection from the criminal elements that Dwyer still feared in 1940."